 The powers to borrow money and offer security for repayment have wide ramifications and could be abused easily.
 The Parliament has not entrusted the JMB with these two powers in the SMA and we are of the view that this is done intentionally.

 Section 74(1) of the SMA provides that, being the lawful proprietor of the lot, the MC can acquire land to be used for purposes with regards to the stratified development area.
-The MC can also accept the burden or benefit of easement imposed regarding its lot, while a JMB cannot do so because it is not the lawful proprietor of the lot.
+As the lawful owner of the property, a MC can accept the burden or benefit of easements imposed regarding its lot, whereas a JMB cannot.

 The SMA states that the constitution of the JMB shall include the developer.
 This means that the joint management committee shall comprise a representative from the developer even if the developer has sold all the parcels in the development.

 Roles of the MC

 The JMC or MC exists as a corporate body, and committee members are officially voted in once the AGM is held.

 Listed below are the powers of the MC: